SAT Reading Strategies: 5 Tips on How to Improve Your SAT Reading Score

 2. Learn how to Skim the Passages

-Most students spend far too much time on reading the passages and trying to comprehend them instead of skimming them for basic information.
-In your English classes you’ve been taught to remember specifics from a passage, while the SAT reading test tends to ask more general questions about the passage as a whole.
+Most students spend far too much time reading the passages and trying to comprehend them instead of skimming them for basic information.
+In your English classes, you’ve been taught to remember specifics from a passage, while the SAT reading test tends to ask more general questions about the passage as a whole.

-Some people can quickly skim a passage and have a general idea of what it is about while others need to spend more time, so if you know this isn’t a strength for you, use practice tests to work on your ability to skim passages quickly.
+Some people can quickly skim a passage and have a general idea of what it is about, while others need to spend more time, so if you know this isn’t a strength for you, use practice tests to work on your ability to skim passages quickly.

-Your goal should be to skim the passage in three minutes only focusing on getting a general idea of it instead of trying to thoroughly understand every single line.
+Your goal should be to skim the passage in three minutes, only focusing on getting a general idea of it instead of trying to thoroughly understand every single line.

 Then, you can look at the questions.
 If the questions refer to particular lines, go and read those lines again to answer the question.
 There are many more lines in the passage than you’ll need for answering the questions which is why skimming is the best way to save time, answer more questions, and improve SAT reading scores.